 The InvMap function can be computed on-the-fly in a similar manner.
 Generally, the pieces in the mapped domain are not equal sized, therefore the most straightforward inverse mapping process would require comparisons in order to figure out to which piece the current sample value belongs.
 Such comparisons increase decoder complexity.
 For this reason, VVC imposes a bistream constraint on the values of the output pivot points MappedPivot[ i ] as follows.
 Assume the range of the mapped domain (for 10-bit video, this range is [0, 1023]) is divided into 32 equal pieces.
-If MappedPivot[ i ] is not a multiple of 32, then MappedPivot[ i + 1 ] and MappedPivot[ i ] cannot belong to the same piece of the 32 equal-sized pieces.
+If MappedPivot[ i ] is not a multiple of 32, then MappedPivot[ i + 1 ] and MappedPivot[ i ] cannot belong to the same piece of the 32 equal-sized pieces, i.e. MappedPivot[ i + 1 ] >> ( BitDepthY – 5) shall not be equal to MappedPivot[ i ] >> ( BitDepthY – 5).
 Thanks to such bitstream constraint, the InvMap function can also be carried out using a simple right bit-shift by 5 bits (which corresponds 32 equal-sized pieces) in order to figure out the piece to which the sample value belongs.

 Luma-dependent chroma residual scaling